Fall 2021 Registration Recommendations

 - No Computer Science, or only 112/195

-You should sign up for CSCI 225, Software Design & Implementation.
+You should sign up for CSCI 125, Software Design & Implementation.
 In this course, you'll learn the basics of object-oriented programming using the Java programming language.
 No prior programming experience is assumed.
+(Note: this course was previously CSCI 225).

-If your schedule permits and you have not already taken it, you can also sign up for CSCI 112, Exploring Computer Science (2nd half, offered both semesters for 2019-20)
+If your schedule permits and you have not already taken it, you can also sign up for CSCI 112, Exploring Computer Science (offered both semesters for 2021–22, 2nd half in the fall, 1st half in the spring)

 - CSCI 225